-Hulu not working on Roku is usually caused by a temporary software glitch, outdated firmware, or a weak internet connection.
-Whether the app fails to load, gets stuck on the logo screen, or crashes mid-stream, the fixes below cover every common cause.
+Hulu not working on Roku usually comes down to one of three things: a temporary software glitch, outdated Roku firmware, or a shaky internet connection.
+Whether the app refuses to load, freezes mid-stream, or throws an error code, the fixes below cover every common cause.

-- Restart your Roku first — a simple reboot through Settings > System > System restart fixes most Hulu loading failures
+- Restart first — Settings > System > System restart clears most Hulu loading failures on Roku in under 2 minutes

 #How Do You Fix Hulu Not Working on Roku?

-On the Roku home screen, scroll down and select Settings
+- From the Roku home screen, scroll to Settings

 #Check Your Internet Connection

-If it shows Fair or Poor, try moving your Roku closer to the wireless router or connecting it directly to the modem via Ethernet
+- If it reads Fair or Poor, move your Roku closer to the router or run an Ethernet cable from your router to the Roku via a USB-to-Ethernet adapter

 #Update Your Roku OS